 Ingredients and Substitutions

 Lemon zest.
-Lemon zest adds a burst of fresh citrus flavour.
-You want to make sure only to get the zest without the juice as juice will change the texture of the cookies.
+You want to make sure only to get the zest (yellow part, not the white) without the juice as juice will change the texture of the cookies.

-You can use fresh or frozen blueberries, but make sure to pat out any excess liquid as this will change the texture of the dough.
+If you do use fresh or frozen blueberries, make sure to pat out any excess liquid as this will change the texture of the dough.

 How to make blueberry lemon cookies